timothyWu1/js/README.md

 the website allow the employees of PassionFroid to quickly and precisely find a picture needed thanks to a toolbar and many tags.

-Written by hands in HTML/CSS/PHP on Visual studio Code
+Written by hands in HTML/CSS/PHP and Xampp on Visual studio Code

 ### Regionnal account can :